crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 ![](documentation/img/section_requirements_example_end.png)
 * We give an example for a _connection_ [below](#connections).

-The _section_requirements_ have a _sequence_number_.
-The requirements must be fulfilled in the order given by the sequence number.
-For example, if section_requirement with sequence_number 1 encodes the information for a "commercial stop in Berne" and the requirement with sequence_number 2 the information for a "commercial stop in Zurich", then it is not allowed to schedule the stop in Zurich before the one in Berne.
-In principle, this could make things very complicated.
-However, __you do not need to worry about this__.
-We make sure that the route graphs in the problem instances are always such that it is _impossible_ to fulfil the section_requirements in any other order (remember the route graph is a DAG!).
-So __the sequence field is not important for you as a solver.__

 Finally _section_requirement_ can specify relative factors _entry_delay_weight_ and _exit_delay_weight_.
 These weights are used in the calculation of the [objective function](documentation/business_rules.md#objective-function).